-The net cash provided during the first quarter of 2010 primarily reflects an increase in cash flows from:
+The net cash provided during the nine months ended September 30, 2010 primarily reflected positive cash flows from:

-- accounts receivable (representing a seasonal decrease in the receivables outstanding), - other current assets (primarily representing a decrease in income taxes receivable), and - materials and supplies, fuel stock and natural gas stored (primarily representing a seasonal drawdown of natural gas stored).
+- accounts receivable (representing a seasonal decrease in receivables outstanding), and - other current assets (primarily representing a decrease in income taxes receivable).

-This cash provided was partially offset by negative cash flows from accounts payable (primarily related to a seasonal decrease in the accounts payable for natural gas purchases and power purchased).
+These positive cash flows were partially offset by net cash outflows from accounts payable (primarily related to a seasonal decrease in accounts payable for natural gas purchases and power purchased), an increase in natural gas stored and an increase in construction materials and supplies.